The growing community in the Meadowbank area is set to receive brand new, purpose-built education facilities by 2022.

 If you have questions about:

-- SSDAs for the schools and TAFE NSW Meadowbank, or require translation services, contact the Department of Planning, Industry and Environment or call 1300 305 695
+- the process for making a formal submission on the SSDA for TAFE NSW Meadowbank, contact the Department of Planning, Industry and Environment or call 1300 305 695

 - the Masterplan, or require translation services, please email the Greater Sydney Commission or call 1800 617 681